 So with all that we like and don’t like about trekking poles, we often ask ourselves: When should we use trekking poles?

 I generally bring trekking poles on hikes where I anticipate many stream crossings (and I don’t want my feet to get wet) or on long hikes where I have to carry a backpack or even a child in a carrier.
-That said, our daughter is well beyond having us carry her in a frame pack so thankfully that’s one less reason to use trekking poles.
+That said, our daughter has grown well beyond having us carry her in a frame pack so thankfully that’s one less reason to use trekking poles.

 For the stream crossings where I desire to keep my feet dry, we’d take advantage of using the extra pole or two to maintain our balance and avoid steps that would inundate our feet in the water.